KexinGAO42/leetcode_craker/README.md

 [221.
 Maximal Square (Medium)](https://leetcode.com/problems/maximal-square/)

 ## 3. Greedy Algorithm
-- Quickly produces a good solution, but might not be the optimal solution.
-- Like DP, mainly used to solve optimization problems where divide and conquer cannot be used.
-- Solution is calculated following a sequence of steps.
-At each step, a locally optimal choice is made.

-Conditions to use Greedy Programming
-1. Global from Local: A global optimum can be arrived at by selecting a local optimum.
-2. Optimal substructure: An optimal solution to the problem is made from optimal solutions of sub problems.
+- Solves problems by making the locally optimal choice at each step, hoping that these local choices will lead to the globally optimal solution.
+- It does not backtrack or reconsider previous decisions.
+- Approach:
+   - Pick the best option available at the current step (based on a greedy criterion).
+   - Move to the next step.
+   - Repeat until the problem is solved.

+Key Characteristics:
+1. Works when the problem exhibits the greedy choice property (making a locally optimal choice leads to a globally optimal solution).
+2. Requires a mathematical proof or reasoning to verify that the greedy approach works for a given problem.

-# 2. Binary Search
+# Binary Search

 When to use Binary Search: